mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab1.rst

     # cd /home/f5/f5-ansible-demo
     # ansible-playbook -i notahost, create_http_app.yaml -vvvv

-.. note :: **david** is used to execute Ansible playbooks, make sure it has the correct permission (c.f.
-Class 1 Module 1)

-Check on BIG-IQ the application has been correclty created.
+Connect as **paula** and check on BIG-IQ the application has been correctly created.